 St. Vincent de Paul can serve neighbors in need primarily because of the voluntary effort of hundreds of caring persons across Dane County.
 With support from a small core staff, volunteers provide the basic-needs aid we offer through a range of programs that assist people struggling with poverty.

 Most of our volunteers donate time to make sure the St. Vincent de Paul Food Pantry, 2033 Fish Hatchery Road in Madison, can serve local households five days per week (including Thursday evenings and Saturday mornings).
 Pantry volunteers help with reception, hosting and stocking duties for our large, customer-choice pantry, and up to a few dozen individuals fill volunteer roles each day we’re open.
 Schedules are flexible, and groups and families are welcome to volunteer time together.
-More than 1,500 persons offer 26,000+ hours of service annually at our pantry.
+More than 1,500 persons offer more than 26,000 hours of service annually at our pantry.
+Do you want to get your church, club or corporate group involved at the pantry?
+We appreciate groups of 5 to 10 people serving together for shifts scheduled well in advance; please call (608) 442-7200, x426 or click here to send an email about making arrangements.
 Click here for more about how volunteers make our pantry work.
 Have you already applied to help?
-Sign up for shifts or update your information here: Volunteer Portal.
+Sign up for shifts or update your information through our Volunteer Portal.

 Our volunteers also serve people in need by staffing our Charitable Pharmacy, tending the Lacy Food Pantry Garden, making lunch at Port St. Vincent de Paul, and operating our Vinny’s Lockers goods-storage program for people who are homeless, among other opportunities.
 Click the links to these programs to find out more.
 To apply to volunteer at our Charitable Pharmacy, please click the “Help in the Pharmacy” link above.
 Do you have questions about the range of our volunteer opportunities?
 Please call (608) 442-7200, x426.